Generic Name: calcium carbonate and magnesium chloride (KAL see um KAR boe nate and mag NEE see um KLOR ide)

 Calcium is needed for bone formation and maintenance.
 Magnesium helps maintain muscle function and normal heart rhythm.

 Mag64 is a combination medicine used as a supplement.
-This medicine is given when your diet does not provide enough of these minerals, or when they are lost through perspiration.
+Mag64 is given when your diet does not provide enough of these minerals, or when they are lost through perspiration.

 Mag64 may also be used for purposes not listed in this medication guide.